Data Cart

 Comparability — Laos [top]

-In the 2005 sample, grandchildren are not identified, and there is no parent-in-law category.
-In the 2005 sample, fertility data were only collected for women aged 15-49.
+In all samples, fertility data were only collected for women aged 15-49.

 Comparability — Liberia [top]